 Informations de contact

-The Dunbrody Famine Ship Experience is one of the premier tourist attractions in the south east of Ireland.
-Centered on an authentic reproduction of an 1840’s emigrant vessel, it provides a world class interpretation of the famine emigrant experience.
+The Dunbrody Famine Ship Experience is a popular historical attraction in New Ross, Wexford.
+Centred on an authentic reproduction of an 1840s emigrant vessel, the attraction provides a fascinating interpretation of the famine emigrant experience.